seud0nym/sigenergy2mqtt/README.md

   --mqtt-port [SIGENERGY2MQTT_MQTT_PORT]
                         The listening port of the MQTT broker (default is 1883, unless --mqtt-tls is specified, in which case the default is 8883)
   --mqtt-tls            Enable secure communication to MQTT broker over TLS/SSL.
 If specified, the default MQTT port is 8883.
+  --mqtt-tls-insecure   Enables insecure communication over TLS.
+If your broker is using a self-signed certificate, you must specify this option.
+                        Ignored unless --mqtt-tls is also specified.
   --mqtt-anonymous      Connect to MQTT anonymously (i.e. without username/password).
 If specified, the --mqtt-username and --mqtt-password options are ignored.
   -u [SIGENERGY2MQTT_MQTT_USERNAME], --mqtt-username [SIGENERGY2MQTT_MQTT_USERNAME]
                         A valid username for the MQTT broker